These chocolate caramel eggs are a delicious and healthier Easter treat! This allergy friendly candy recipe is simple to make.

 As I’ve been scrolling through Pinterest lately I’ve been seeing so many posts for homemade Easter candy.
 Marshmallow eggs, homemade Peeps, copycat Cadbury creme eggs…you name it, it’s on Pinterest.

 And that got me thinking about Easter candy, and the fact that most of the Easter candy I enjoyed growing up is not something that’s safe for my boys.
 Which sometimes makes me a little sad or frustrated, but then I realize that all that store bought candy ends with a sugar crash, and I can make something fun and yummy at home anyway.

 And I know that all of you are looking for fun Easter ideas too, which makes it even more fun to experiment and see what kind of allergy friendly holiday treats I can come up with.

 I found an Easter egg candy mold, and I just knew that filled chocolate eggs would be fun to make.
 I know that sunbutter might be the obvious choice, in order to replicate the famous Reese’s peanut butter eggs, but I wanted to do something different.

 I was in a caramel mood, and I wanted to keep these a little healthier, so I decided on date caramel filled chocolate eggs.
-And since dates are the main ingredient in the filling, that makes this recipe well within the 7 ingredient limit.

 Have you made date caramel before?
 I love it.
 I first heard of making caramel from dates on Laura’s blog – she made a caramel sauce that looks awesome.